sphinx-doc/sphinx/doc/markup/desc.rst

    are modified), side effects, and possible exceptions.
 A small example may be provided.

-.. directive:: class
+.. directive:: .. class:: name[(signature)]

    Describes a class.
 The signature can include parentheses with parameters which will be shown as the constructor arguments.

-.. directive:: attribute
+.. directive:: .. attribute:: name

    Describes an object data attribute.
 The description should include information about the type of the data to be expected and whether it may be changed directly.

-.. directive:: method
+.. directive:: .. method:: name(signature)

    Describes an object method.
 The parameters should not include the ``self`` parameter.
 The description should include similar information to that described for ``function``.

-.. directive:: opcode
+.. directive:: .. opcode:: name

    Describes a Python bytecode instruction (this is not very useful for projects other than Python itself).

-.. directive:: cmdoption
+.. directive:: .. cmdoption:: name args

    Describes a command line option or switch.
 Option argument names should be enclosed in angle brackets.
 Example::